SDGforskning/sdg-strings/SDG02_query_topic_WoS.md

 #### Phrase 4

-The general structure is *resources/knowledge + sharing/access + agriculture/food*.
+The elements of the phrase are: *resources/knowledge + sharing/access + agriculture/food*.

 For the *resource/knowledge* terms, `traditional NEAR knowledge` etc. will cover variations such as "traditional agricultural knowledge".
 The string is set up so that we do not have to define the benefits.
 Within the CBD/Nagoya protocol, benefits can be monetary/non-monetary (e.g. research results, royalties), related to using/commercialisation of genetic resources.
 "Using" includes research on genetics/biochemistry, development and biotechnology. (<a id="Garforth">[Garforth, 2018, p.3](#f12)</a>).